School Direct Courses accredited by the Leicester and Leicestershire SCITT

 The five lead Schools for the School Direct alliances are:

-Launde Primary School, The Oadby Learning Partnership (OLP) 9 School Direct places
+The Oadby Learning Partnership, Launde Primary School, The Oadby Learning Partnership (OLP)

-The Merton Primary School, The STEP alliance (Syston and Thurmaston Educational Partnership) 6 School Direct places
+The STEP Alliance, Merton Primary School (Syston and Thurmaston Educational Partnership)

-Christ the King RC School (a faith school alliance of Roman Catholic and Church of England Schools) 3 School Direct places
+Leicestershire Catholic Teaching School Alliance (a faith school alliance of Roman Catholic and Church of England Schools)

 Many SCITT and School Direct trainees gain employment in partnership schools across the SCITT and the School Direct alliances.
 Employment figures have been 100% for SCITT and SCITT School Direct trainees seeking employment for the last three years.